interplaynetary/p2p-template/README.md

 **Let:**
 - **Mutual-Recognition(A, B)** = min(B-share-of-A's-total-recognition,  A-share-of-B's-total-recognition) = Mutual-Contributions towards eachother's self-actualization

+**For example:** If you are 50% of my total-recognition, and I am 10% of your total-recognition, our mutual-recognition is 10%, the minimum of the both.

 *Taking the minimum of both shares ensures reciprocity in proportion*